Last updated 10 am on 28 September 2020.

 If your only place of residence is on the NCBS/inStem campus, quarantine facilities have been arranged on campus (see section 2 below).If you live off campus at a residence that does not allow home quarantine (e.g in rented PG accommodation), you can request quarantine facilities on campus.
 To do this, please send an e-mail to firstname.lastname@example.org with a cc to you supervisor at BLISC.
 Your request will be considered; please do this as far as possible well in advance of this requirement.
 In all other cases, your quarantine place should be off-campus.

-If, after your quarantine period, you are not showing any symptoms of Coronavirus disease (COVID-19) please contact the Medical Centre for an appointment at firstname.lastname@example.org, and follow instructions about a checkup.
+At the end of your quarantine period, please contact the Medical Centre for an appointment at email@example.com, and follow instructions to schedule a checkup.

-If, during your quarantine period you experience worsening symptoms, contact the medical centre email@example.com or X6446.
+If, during your quarantine period you experience worsening symptoms, please contact the medical centre firstname.lastname@example.org or X6446.

 Symptoms that possibly indicate Coronavirus infection are: